explodingcamera/www-2022/README.md

 # [henrygressmann.de](https://henrygressmann.de)

 This repository contains my website/portfolio.
-Feel free to use anything contained here as a starting point for your projects.
+Feel free to use anything contained here as a starting point for your projects as long as you honor the MIT license.

 # Requirements